Paul Naschy: Most famous characters

-The werewolf Count Waldemar Daninsky (known in Spain as El Hombre Lobo) is without a doubt Paul Naschy's most famous horror character, since he played Daninsky in 12 different films.
-In fact, Naschy holds the record for the greatest number of roles as a werewolf, easily beating out Lon Chaney Jr., who played a werewolf only seven times during his career (even counting House of Terror (1960 film) and his appearance on Route 66 (TV series).)
+The werewolf Count Waldemar Daninsky (known in Spain as El Hombre Lobo) is Paul Naschy's most famous horror character, since he played Daninsky in 12 different films (13, if you count his cameo in El Aullido del Diablo).
+In fact, Naschy holds the record for the greatest number of roles as a werewolf, easily beating out Lon Chaney Jr., who played a werewolf only seven times during his career (even counting his House of Terror (1960 film) and his appearance on Route 66 (TV series).)

 Unlike the Chaney Universal films, however, which formed a somewhat chronological storyline from picture to picture, Naschy's Daninsky films were not connected to each other plotwise.
 Each film was more or less a free-standing story that was not meant to relate to the other films in the series in the way the old Universal films did.
-Daninsky's lycanthropy had a different origin in each film (which many Naschy fans find confusing).
-This was probably for the best, however, since in the 1970s, Euro-horror films were often theatrically distributed in the U.S. several years after they were completed, and they probably would have all been released out of order anyway.
+Daninsky's lycanthropy had a different origin in each film.
+This was probably for the best, however, since in the 1970s, European horror films were often theatrically distributed in the U.S. several years after they were completed, and they probably would have all been released out of order.